updated on 17 November 2020

-Not having a law degree is no barrier to becoming a lawyer – in fact, the modern legal profession is full of non-law graduates, and the skills and experiences gained studying and working in other fields can be used to your advantage.
+You don’t need a law degree to become a lawyer – in fact, the modern legal profession is full of non-law graduates, and the skills and experiences gained studying and working in other fields are assets that make you a stronger candidate.

 Change ahead: The Solicitors Qualifying Exam

-First step to qualifying: the graduate law conversion
+First step to qualifying: graduate law conversion courses

 Various universities and law schools offer graduate law conversion courses.
-Previously all graduate law conversions had one name – the Graduate Diploma in Law, but universities are now in the process of launching revamped conversion courses under a range of different names, in order to adjust what they teach in line with new changes to solicitor and barrister training.
+Previously all graduate law conversions had one name – the GDL, but universities are now in the process of launching revamped conversion courses under a range of different names, in order to adjust what they teach in line with the SQE.

-But regardless of the differences between the various graduate law conversion courses out there, they all provide the same qualification – a Postgraduate Diploma in Law.
-This qualification enables non-law graduates to progress onto one of the vocational courses to become a solicitor or barrister.
-For aspiring solicitors, this remains the Legal Practice Course (LPC) until it is replaced by new, yet-to-announced courses when SQE comes into effect.
-Meanwhile, aspiring barristers must take a Bar course (again, the names of these barrister courses now differ from university to university).
+Regardless of the differences between law conversion courses, they all provide the same qualification – a Postgraduate Diploma in Law.
+A law conversion enables a non-law graduate to progress onto a vocational course to become a solicitor or barrister.
+For aspiring solicitors, this is the Legal Practice Course (LPC) until it is replaced by the SQE from September 2021.

 Choosing the right law school at which to study is also an important decision, so be sure to read our article for more advice.

-The earlier you start your research into the legal profession and applying for work experience, the better.
-As soon as you have decided that you are interested in a career in law and to take a graduate law conversion, you should begin conducting thorough research into law firms and/or chambers.
+As soon as you have decided that you are interested in a career in law, you should begin researching the legal profession.
 Firstly, you need to decide which branch of the profession appeals to you - working in teams at a law firm or the more solitary, academic and court-based lifestyle of a barrister?
-To get started, why not read The Beginner's Guide to a Career in Law?
+To get started, read The Beginner's Guide to a Career in Law 2021.

-Then think broadly about the kind of law that interests you - careers in commercial, family or crime practices are clearly going to be quite different, and you should research them broadly.
-However, don't set your heart on too narrow a specialism at such an early stage.
-The advice we hear time and again from lawyers is to keep an open mind about the area of law in which you might ultimately end up qualifying, as the reality of actually working in those areas over the course of a training contract or pupillage may be very different to any preconceived ideas you may have formed about them.
+Think about the kind of law that interests you - careers in commercial, family or crime practices are very different.
+However, it is best to keep an open mind about what your ultimate specialism will be at this early stage.
+The reality of actually working in those areas over the course of a training contract or pupillage is often different to studying it at university.

-At this point it is also essential to secure as much work experience as possible.
-For aspiring solicitors this means applying for law firm vacation schemes (sometimes called work placement schemes), which take place in winter, spring and summer, while those wishing to join the Bar must apply for mini-pupillages, the availability of which differ in terms of time of year from chambers to chambers.
+It is important to secure some legal work experience.
+For aspiring solicitors this means applying for law firm vacation schemes (sometimes called work placement schemes), which take place in winter, spring and summer, while those wishing to join the Bar must apply for mini-pupillages, the availability of which differ in terms of the time of year from chambers to chambers.
 You can use LCN to see upcoming vacation scheme application deadlines and search for mini-pupillages at chambers which interest you.

-In addition to these formal placements, it is worth contacting local firms or chambers to ask if they might let you do a few days' informal work experience with them, or shadow a solicitor or barrister for the day.
-All of these forms of experience are a great way to improve your CV when applying for a training contract or pupillage, while they are also valuable in helping you to decide through first-hand experience whether a career in one of these areas is really for you.
+As well as formal placements, it is worth contacting local firms or chambers to ask if they might let you do a few days' informal work experience with them, or shadow a solicitor or barrister for the day.
+All these types of experience are a great way to improve your CV when applying for a training contract or pupillage, while they are also valuable in helping you to decide through first-hand experience whether a career in one of these areas is really for you.

 Another valuable form of work experience is voluntary pro bono work, which allows you to help your local community at the same time as boost your CV.
 LCN has a list of pro bono initiatives to get you started.